-i) IFRS 9 - Financial Instruments is required to be applied retrospectively for annual periods beginning on or after January 1, 2018, with early adoption permitted.

-IFRS 9 simplifies the measurement and classification of financial assets by reducing the number of measurement categories in IAS 39, Financial Instruments: Recognition and Measurement.
-The new standard also provides for a fair value option in the designation of a non-derivative financial liability and its related classification and measurement, as well as for a new hedge accounting model more closely aligned with risk-management activities undertaken by entities.

-The Corporation does not expect its consolidated financial statements to be materially impacted by the adoption of IFRS 9.

-ii) IFRS 15 - Revenue from Contracts with Customers is required to be applied retrospectively for annual periods beginning on or after January 1, 2018, with early adoption permitted.

-IFRS 15 specifies how and when an entity will recognize revenue as well as requiring such entities to provide users of financial statements with more informative disclosures.
+- i) IFRS 9 Financial Instruments is required to be applied retrospectively for annual periods beginning on or after January 1, 2018. - On January 1, 2018, the Corporation will adopt the new rules under IFRS 9 which simplifies the measurement and classification of financial assets by reducing the number of measurement categories in IAS 39, Financial Instruments: Recognition and Measurement.
+The new standard also provides for a fair value option in the designation of a non-derivative financial liability and its related classification and measurement, as well as for a new hedge accounting model more closely aligned with risk-management activities undertaken by entities. - The adoption of IFRS 9 will have no material impact on the consolidated financial statements. - ii) IFRS 15 Revenue from Contracts with Customers is required to be applied retrospectively for annual periods beginning on or after January 1, 2018. - On January 1, 2018, the Corporation will adopt on a fully retrospective basis the new rules under IFRS 15 which specifies how and when an entity should recognize revenue as well as requiring such entities to provide users of financial statements with more informative disclosures.
 The standard provides a single, principles-based, five-step model to be applied to all contracts with customers.

-The Corporation expects that the adoption of IFRS 15 will have significant impacts on its consolidated financial statements, more specifically in its Telecommunications segment, with regards to the timing in the recognition of its revenues, the classification of its revenues, as well as the capitalization of costs to obtain a contract and of certain other costs.
+The adoption of IFRS 15 will have significant impacts on the consolidated financial statements, mainly in the Telecommunications segment, with regards to the timing in the recognition of its revenues, the classification of its revenues, as well as the capitalization of costs, such as costs to obtain a contract and connection costs.

-Under IFRS 15, the total consideration from a contract with multiple deliverables will need to be allocated to all performance obligations in the contract based on the stand-alone selling price of each obligation, without being limited to a non-contingent amount.
-The Telecommunications segment provides mobile services under contracts with multiple deliverables.
+Under IFRS 15, the total consideration from a contract with multiple deliverables will be allocated to all performance obligations in the contract based on the stand-alone selling price of each obligation, without being limited to a non-contingent amount.
+The Telecommunications segment provides mobile devices and services under contracts with multiple deliverables and for a fixed period of time.
+Under IFRS 15, promotional offers related to the sale of mobile devices previously accounted for as a reduction of related equipment sales on activation, now need to be considered in the relative total consideration to be allocated to all performance obligations.
 Among other impacts, the adoption of IFRS 15 will result in an increase in the revenue from the device sale and in a decrease in the mobile service revenue recognized over the contract term.
-The timing of the recognition of revenues will therefore change under IFRS 15.
-However, the total revenue recognized over a contract term relating to all performance obligations within the contract will remain the same.
+The timing of the recognition of these revenues will therefore change under IFRS 15.
+However, the total revenue recognized over a contract term relating to all performance obligations within the contract will remain the same as under the previous rules.
+The portion of revenues that is earned without having been invoiced will be presented as contract assets in the consolidated balance sheets.
+All other types of revenues have not been impacted by the adoption of IFRS 15.

-In addition, under IFRS 15, certain costs to obtain a contract will be capitalized and amortized as operating expenses over the contract term or over the period of time the customer is expected to remain a customer of the Corporation.
+In addition, under IFRS 15, certain costs, mainly sales commissions, to obtain a contract will be capitalized and amortized as operating expenses over the contract term or over the period of time the customer is expected to remain a customer of the Corporation.
 Currently, such costs are expensed as incurred.
-Also, the capitalization of connection costs will no longer be limited to the related connection revenues.
+Also, the capitalization of connection costs will no longer be limited to the related connection revenues as it is under the current rules.
+These capitalized costs will be included in "Other assets" as contract costs in the consolidated balance sheet.